==> Dogs' Native Language?

 - Or there is one dog ALONE!

-You can study your own GSD's tail language by closely observing your German Shepherd, or you can randomly pick a dog video on Youtube to confirm that any dog is using tail language exactly the way described above (unless traumatized).
+You can study your own GSD's tail language by closely observing your dog, or you can randomly pick a dog video on Youtube to confirm that any dog is using tail language exactly the way described above (unless traumatized).

 For example, see these short explained tail reading examples:

-The next explained video makes dog tail language even easier to see/understand:
+The next explained video makes dog tail language even easier to see and understand: